 Motion tracking applications needing to be recorded in unconstrained environments require lightweight, unobtrusive and body-worn sensors to track motions.
 State-of-the-art MEMS motion sensors combining accelerometer, gyroscope and magnetometer data can be used as input to advanced signal processing and sensor fusion frameworks which have been optimized for human motion applications.

-Wearables for PC applications
+Wearables for research

 MTw Awinda is an easy-to-integrate wireless human motion tracker for real-time applications.
 Using a patented radio protocol, the MTw Awinda addresses unique peculiarities of wireless sensor networks, including synchronization and packet loss.
 An antenna is needed to receive the data; it is typically best suited for applications using a PC or desktop computer.

-Wearables for mobile applications
+Wearables for commercial applications